 1. Transitioning to a Senior Living Community

 Moving is stressful no matter what your age is, and the older you are the more stress you'll face.
 Often seniors have a hard time sorting through their stuff in order to move and then have a hard time adjusting to a new home no matter how lovely it is or how excited they were when moving.
 It's important to know its okay to take some time to adjust to your new surroundings and that some anxiety and depression are perfectly normal.
 The community staff should understand this and make it a priority to help new residents transition smoothly.
+Not to mention, new residents are paired with Daystar community ambassadors, who are fellow residents that volunteer to ease the transition for new residents.

 Related Resource: Seven Steps For Making a Move To Assisted Living In West Seattle